 Bitcoin enthusiast John Pham describes Blockchain as ‘a distributed database that maintains a continuously growing list of data records that are chained together free from tampering or revision’.
 To elaborate, the distributed database is like a shared record book, its owned by anyone who has a copy (or who is participating) this could be home computers or business servers.
 Each transaction is verified by a set these of distributed networks, it is then encrypted and added to the ‘chain’ which cannot be amended or removed.

-Blockchain is primarily used for cryptocurrency transactions however the combination of transparency and security has the ability to remove intermediaries (the middleman) meaning Blockchain has a prospective future that has already started being developed into applications that will send certain industries crumbling.
+Blockchain is primarily used for cryptocurrency transactions however the combination of transparency and security has the ability to remove intermediaries (the middleman).
+As such, Blockchain has a prospective future that has already started being developed into applications that will send certain industries crumbling.

 The popularity of Uber cemented the ‘sharing economy’, whilst the concept of ride sharing seemed faultless, ‘Uber’ as an intermediary has become problematic for drivers and passengers alike.

 Uber is a service that is considered to be ‘smarter’ than a taxi, however, Uber is known to surge fares up to 4x the average price in high traffic areas, certain time of day and the demand.
 As well as this, Uber drivers in the U.S pay a whopping 25% commission of their income on top of phone fees, insurance, petrol and general maintenance.

 Up and coming ICO’s such as Cryder and LaZooz use blockchain technology to safely connect drivers and passengers without the use of an intermediary, resulting in more profit for drivers and cheaper fares for passengers.